MaoSong2022/MaoSong2022.github.io/content/post/position_encoding/index.md

     return freqs_cis

 def reshape_for_broadcast(freqs_cis: torch.Tensor, x: torch.Tensor):
-    """
-    Reshape frequency tensor for broadcasting it with another tensor.

-    This function reshapes the frequency tensor to have the same shape as the target tensor 'x' for the purpose of broadcasting the frequency tensor during element-wise operations.

-    Args:
-        freqs_cis (torch.Tensor): Frequency tensor to be reshaped. x (torch.Tensor): Target tensor for broadcasting compatibility.

-    Returns:
-        torch.Tensor: Reshaped frequency tensor.

-    Raises:
-        AssertionError: If the frequency tensor doesn't match the expected shape.
-        AssertionError: If the target tensor 'x' doesn't have the expected number of dimensions.
-    """
     ndim = x.ndim
     assert 0 <= 1 < ndim
     assert freqs_cis.shape == (x.shape[1], x.shape[-1])